OCR has produced some clear and helpful guides for parents and students on the processes involved in setting and marking

 You must first talk to senior staff who will have access to a breakdown of your marks.
 They will be able to find out if you are close to a grade boundary.
 They will also have access to your predicted grade to see if your request has any real basis.
 They will then make a recommendation to you.

 A priority review of marking can be undertaken if the outcome of the review is to assist in securing a university place.
 This must be set in motion on the results day itself.
 Not all universities will hold your place whilst the review is conducted, however if you are eventually successful they may have to offer you something.
 Phone the university to check their policy on this.
 If your review of marking results in your overall exam grade going up, then the Exam Board will refund your costs.
 The process can take up to one month.
 You will be informed by email of the result.

 In most cases at GCSE level the result is not urgent.
 It is possible to set the review in motion within the first few days once you have come back to School.
 We strongly advise that you talk to your subject teacher before you consider a review of marking.

-It is not possible for an individual pupil to ask for any coursework to be review or re-moderated.
+It is not possible for an individual pupil to ask for any coursework to be reviewed or re-moderated.
 Once a member of staff has marked the work, a sample is sent off (often of all pupils if the group size is small) for a moderator to check the marking schemes have been correctly applied.
 Adjustments cannot be made within this system for an individual pupil.
 If a member of staff thinks the moderation process needs to be questioned, then the entire pupil sample will be reassessed – a costly process which may involve marks going up or down for all pupils.

 7. Can I re-sit a paper?